 “Density transfer”: An increase in density on one portion of a property to a level that may exceed the underlying mater plan designation of that portion of the property while maintaining a gross density over the entire property that is consistent with the underlying master plan designation.
-(Ord.
-763, 1996)
+Moved to 1.14

 “Department”: The Douglas County Community Development Department, unless otherwise specified.
-(Ord.
-763, 1996)
+Moved to 1.14

+“Design flood elevation (DFE)”: The elevation to which development in the regulatory floodplain is built.
+The minimum requirement for this elevation in NFIP communities is the base flood elevation (BFE).
+In areas where a higher degree of protection is promoted or required, a freeboard is added; in this case, the DFE is some height (1, 2, or more feet) above the BFE.
+Moved to Article 5: Floodplain Management

 “Design manual”: The adopted Douglas County Design Criteria and Improvement Standards manual, unless otherwise specified.
-(Ord.
-871, 1999)
+Moved to 1.14

 “Designated floodway”: The channel (including the thalweg) of a stream and the portion of the adjoining floodplain designated by a regulatory agency to be kept free of further development to provide for unobstructed passage of flood flows.
-(Ord.
-1251, 2008; Ord.
-763, 1996)
+Moved to Article 5: Floodplain Management

 “Designated official”: A person or persons authorized to take final action upon a development permits.
-(Ord.
-763, 1996)
+Moved to 1.14

 “Detached”: Any building or structure that does not have a wall or roof in common with any other building or structure.
-(Ord.
-763, 1996)
+Moved to 1.14

 “Developer”: The person or persons who have made an application to Douglas County to perform development.
-(Ord.
-763, 1996; Ord.
-641, 1994)
+Moved to 1.14

 “Development”: The placement or erection of any solid material or structure; discharge or disposal of any dredged material or any gaseous liquid, solid or thermal waste, grading, removing, dredging, or mining or extraction of any soil or materials; change in the density or intensity of use of land, including, but not limited to any other division of land, change in the intensity of use of water, or of access thereto; construction, reconstruction, demolition, or alteration of the size of any structure including any facility of any private, public or municipal utility; for the purposes of hillside management, any alteration to vegetation.
 As used in this development code, “structure” includes but is not limited to any building, road, pipe, flume, conduit, siphon, aqueduct, telephone line, and electrical power transmission and distribution line.
-(Ord.
-763, 1996; Ord.
-641, 1994; Ord.
-331, 1980)
+Moved to 1.14

 “Development code”: A unified text incorporating those areas of regulation more typically presented in separate zoning and subdivision ordinances and related chapters of the county code, hereafter referred to as the “development code.”
-(Ord.
-763, 1996)
+Moved to 1.14

 “Development right”: The right to construct a single-family dwelling, attached or detached.
 (Ord.
 763, 1996)

+“Digital flood insurance rate map (DFIRM)”: The official map, in digital format, on which the Federal Emergency Management Agency or Federal Insurance Administration has delineated both the areas of special flood hazards and the risk premium zones applicable to the community.
+The DFIRM is the legal equivalent of the FIRM in communities where a DFIRM is available (See Flood Insurance Rate Map).
+Moved to Article 5: Floodplain Management

 “Directional sign”: Any sign that directs traffic or pedestrians to a particular location.
-(Ord.
-763, 1996)
+Moved to 1.14 (see signs)

 “Director”: The Director of Community Development or his designee.
-(Ord.
-763, 1996)
+Moved to 1.14

 “Directory sign”: A sign designed as a single display, which gives information about the location of business, buildings or addresses within a mobile home, multi-family residential, commercial or industrial complex.
-(Ord.
-763, 1996)
+Moved to 1.14 (see signs)